Short Description

 Readiness and links to data

 The Accessible Greenspace Standards have informed the development of measures for accessible greenspace quantity and proximity, at different scales.
 These are measured using the England Green Infrastructure Mapping Database.
-No new datapoints are available for G3a in the 2023 update.
+No new datapoints are available for G3a in the 2024 update of the Outcome Indicator Framework.

 PANS provides data for understanding the public’s expectations regarding green and natural space, and their perceptions of the actuality of their local greenspace and natural spaces.
-These data have been included in G3bi and G3bii for the first time as part of the 2023 update.
+These data have been updated in G3bi and G3bii during the 2024 update of this indicator.
+Summary data for these components are available in the Statistics and technical details for 2024 national indicators publication.

-Natural England and Defra have also updated the baseline maps of Green and Blue Infrastructure across England (version 1.2), by adding new datasets for future analysis using the updated Accessible Greenspace Standards.
+Natural England and Defra updated the baseline maps of Green and Blue Infrastructure across England (version 1.2) prior to the 2023 update of this indicator, by adding new datasets for future analysis using the updated Accessible Greenspace Standards.
 The England Green Infrastructure Mapping Database Report provides details of the Green Infrastructure Mapping version 1.2 datasets and analysis.
 Initial findings as presented in G3a are published on the Green Infrastructure Mapping Database and Analyses webpage (based on data in the Green Infrastructure Mapping version 1.1).
+A further update of the England Green Infrastructure Mapping Database will be available in 2025.

-Outputs of further analysis of the Green Infrastructure Mapping will be considered for providing additional information in the final indicator.
+Outputs of new data and further analysis of the Green Infrastructure Mapping will be considered for providing additional information in the final indicator.

 Indicator components